 – Mintzberg

-- Adaptability skills.
-In the modern era, change occurs quickly daily, so the skills and expertise you have right now will be outdated tomorrow.
+• Adaptability.
+Today, change occurs quickly, so the skills and expertise you have right now will be outdated tomorrow.
 You must have the characteristics of adaptability as a key management skill and be ready for the future.

 Controlling can’t be a skill but rather a process or one of the managerial functions.
-Usually, many managers control their employees through interpersonal skills and analytical skills (tracking their team member’s performance) that we already described previously.
+Usually, many managers control their employees through interpersonal skills and analytical skills (tracking their performance), which we have already described previously.

 I have also found that problem-solving and decision-making skills are other managerial skills.